stormsidali2001/graduation_IMRAD_introduction_analysis_SaaS/README.md

-# IMRaD Introduction Analysis Platform (Next.js Microservice)
+# IMRaD Introduction Analysis Micro Saas Platform (Nextjs, Express.js , Fastapi, Tensorflow/serving, Gemini Api...)

 This repository contains the Next.js-based frontend and API for a Micro SaaS platform designed to analyze the introductions of scientific research papers based on the IMRaD (Introduction, Methods, Results, and Discussion) structure.